L4 Difficult

 📊Job Demand

-Growing across finance, energy, retail, and healthcare.
+Growing across finance, energy, retail, and healthcare in both countries.
 SQL and Python skills are the baseline expectation.

 Frequently Asked Questions